Meredith Professorships

 This Stage Two material should not exceed 20 pages.
 Nominees do not need to resubmit the material submitted in Stage One.

-Stage Two materials are due Friday, February 16, 2024.
+Stage Two materials are due Friday, January 17, 2025.
 Submission instructions will be provided to the finalists.

-Selection process and recognition
+Selection Process and Recognition

 The Chancellor may modify the details of the Meredith Professorship Program, as well as the nomination and selection process, to better achieve the program’s goals.